 Books - Politicizing the Bible: The Roots of Historical Criticism and the Secularization of Scripture by Scott Hahn & Benjamin Wiker and Where is THAT in the Bible? by Patrick Madrid

-CD - Can you Trust the Bible? by Scott Hahn and Where Does the Bible Come From? by Father Mitch Pacwa
+CD - Where Does the Bible Come From? by Father Mitch Pacwa

 DVD - What Every Catholic Needs to Know About the Bible